-The University of Toledo is a public metropolitan research university with 20,500 students and accreditation by the Higher Learning Commission.
+The University of Toledo is a public metropolitan research university with over 19,000 students and accreditation by the Higher Learning Commission.
 UT has a main campus and a Health Science Campus, with over 350 student organizations across the two.
-The student-faculty ratio is 19:1, and it has a 75.9 percent student retention rate.
+The student-faculty ratio is 20:1, and it has a 76 percent student retention rate.
 UT’s College of Business and Innovation is the largest professional college on campus, is fully accredited by AACSB International.
-It has a 90 percent job placement rate after graduation.

 COBI offers a master’s in supply chain and logistics through its Professional MBA with a major in Operations and Supply Chain Management.
 Admission to this program is on a rolling basis with start times in the fall, spring or summer.
 You can work through this MBA at your own pace, as a full-time or part-time student, and with the option to take about 90 percent of the program’s classes online.
 Otherwise, most classes meet in the evenings.
 Full-time students typically complete the program in three to four semesters.
 Part-time students usually finish within two to three years.
 The curriculum is flexible, allowing you to choose up to two majors.
 It offers foundational and core course waivers, depending on your academic background.
 Within the operations and supply chain management major, you’ll take courses like:

 15. The University of Texas at Austin in Austin, TX